doriansky/LinearAlgebra/README.md

     // Any linear combination of x_special added to x_particular is a solution !
     const auto completeSolution = particularSolution + 1.3455 * specialSolution;
 ```
-#####   iv)     R < numRows and R < numCols     :   System has infinitely many solutions if b lies in the column space of A (it must satisfy (numRows - R) solvability conditions).
-It has no solutions otherwise.
-There will be (numCols - R) special solutions.
+#####   iv)     R < numRows and R < numCols     :   System has infinitely many solutions if b lies in the column space of A (it must satisfy (numRows - R) solvability conditions) and no solutions otherwise.
+If system is compatible there will be (numCols - R) special solutions.
 ```cpp
     const auto data = std::vector<int>{ 1,3,1,2,
                                         2,6,4,8,